 Why federal loans are better than private loans for your medical school debt:

 - They’re better because of the safety and protection

 - They don’t capitalize the interest while you’re in school

 - Doesn’t have to be consecutive

-- At least 30 hours a week in the not-for-profit
+- At least 30 hours a week in a not-for-profit facility

-When preparing to go on your interviews, ask two questions:
+When going in for job interviews, ask two questions:

 - Who will pay me?